 Cognitive progression

-Cognitive progression is the anticipation of visitor behavior based on the value, price, and investment of the offer.
-So, if I offer a service that is relatively low cost, however, requires substantial time and resource allocation and time investment, I know that the copy needs to address those concerns and preempt any objections.
+Cognitive progression anticipates visitor behavior based on the value, price, and investment of the offer.
+So, if I offer a relatively low-cost service that requires substantial time and resource allocation and time investment, I know that the copy needs to address those concerns and preempt any objections.
 Using cognitive progression when writing will help you create optimized copy that is highly persuasive.
 Combining cognitive progression with personas will pave the way for even better results.

 The first step for incorporating cognitive progression is to assess your offer: